gelatodigital/gelato-raas-aa/README.md

 ```

 ### Increment counter
-We have deployed a [SimpleCounter](https://blockscout.op-testnet.gelato.digital/address/0xA47789e8C1caC47Bd891e33C97cB3C6722037282) contract  where we are going to increment the counter through a safe transaciton.
+We have deployed a SimpleCounter contract at "0xEEeBe2F778AA186e88dCf2FEb8f8231565769C27" where we are going to increment the counter through a safe transaciton.
 Here the [code](./src/safe/increment-counter.ts#L35)

 ```shell